ticklighost/audio-webpage-template/README.md

 default.html - landing page

-sun_castle.html - main part of site, with audio player and navigation
+sun_castle.html - main part of site

 about.html - about page